LemmySmackett/LemmySmackettCom/content/stories/mature/pss_lost_and_hound.md

 "I know."

-Remmy let out another whine.
+Remmy let out a whine.

 "You got that big bone!"
 Lemmy swiped at the dog with his hat. " What more you want!"
 He set it back on his head.
 "Anyway, what's he do for money?
 Every man has to make a living."